How it works

 Collaboration

-- Assign onboardings to specific team members.
+- Assign onboardings to specific team members for clear ownership.

 - Leave comments on individual fields — visible to the client or internal-only.